Key takeaways:

 Types of Body Scans Using MRI

-Technicians can view the scan in real-time and may make adjustments to your positioning to ensure the highest quality results.
+To get an MRI, you’ll lie on a padded table that shuttles your body in and out of the tunnel of an MRI scanner, which houses a powerful magnet.
+Technicians can view the scan in real-time and may make adjustments to your positioning to ensure the highest quality results10.

 MRI Benefits